Improving Zero-Shot Offline RL via Behavioral Task Sampling: Introduction

 Prior work has primarily focused on learning rich representations $\phi(s)$ that best summarize the environment dynamics, under the assumption that richer representations induce a richer space of reward functions.
 In contrast, policy training is treated as a secondary component, with conditional policies trained using reward functions obtained by uniformly sampling task vectors from a unit hypersphere $\sphere^{d-1} \subset \real^d$.

 We argue that this task sampling strategy suffers from a mismatch between the geometry of the task space and the physics of the environment.
 Although tasks are sampled to cover all possible directions, the environment dynamics limit the possible behaviors.
 As a result, most sampled tasks end up being poorly matched to the agent’s capabilities.
-In high-dimensional settings, due to the concentration of measure phenomenon \cite{ledoux2001concentration}, uniformly sampled tasks tend to be almost orthogonal to the behaviors the agent can produce.
+In high-dimensional settings, a random direction is nearly orthogonal to any fixed low-dimensional subspace.
+Since the achievable behaviors of the agent span only a small region of the feature space, most uniformly sampled task vectors are poorly aligned with these achievable behaviors.
 When this happens, the reward signal becomes very weak for nearly all behaviors, making them appear similarly ineffective.
 This becomes hard for the agent to tell which behaviors are better, slowing down learning and leading to weak performance, not only on the sampled training tasks, but also when generalizing to new ones.

 In this work, we address the challenge of suboptimal zero-shot generalization in offline reinforcement learning by moving beyond the standard practice of uniform task sampling.
 We demonstrate both theoretically and empirically that sampling task vectors uniformly from a high-dimensional hypersphere leads to "signal dilution", where reward variations vanish, and the learning signal becomes dominated by noise.
 To mitigate this, we introduce sampling from the Behavioral Task Distribution (BTD), a simple yet effective method that extracts task vectors directly from the offline dataset to ensure they reflect what is actually achievable in the environment.